 Nick frequently appears in print, as well as on radio and television programs, and is a columnist with a weekly column in a leading newspaper to help share legally related information with the public.
 He has spoken at international conferences in Australia, Mainland China, Hong Kong, Taipei, Malaysia, Moscow, Singapore, Switzerland, the UK and the US.
 He led a panel of business leaders and experts in discussing opportunities and challenges for the financing and operations of data centers at an international data center conference.
 Nick has also guest lectured on competition laws and opportunities at The Chinese University of Hong Kong.

-Nick’s recent works have been published in China Law & Practice and Hong Kong Lawyer, the official journal of The Law Society of Hong Kong.
-He regularly contributes to World Bank studies and has a legal column in SingTao, one of the leading Chinese language newspapers.
-His most recent major publication is an authoritative book titled Competition Law in Singapore – Principles, Practice and Procedure, published by LexisNexis in 2007.
+Nick’s articles have been published in China Law & Practice and Hong Kong Lawyer, the official journal of The Law Society of Hong Kong.
+He regularly contributes to World Bank studies and has a legal column in Headline News, one of the leading Chinese language newspapers.

 Nick has guest lectured at business schools and Peking University.
 In addition, in 2022, he served as Visiting Fellow to teach Law, Business and Technology at City University’s LLM program.
 He has addressed a wide range of subjects, including implications of an amendment to the Copyright Ordinance to the creative industry, the introduction of competition laws in Greater China, e-commerce and m-commerce, triple-play in China, antispam laws, e-marketing opportunities, and the practical and legal aspects of China’s revised labor laws, National Security Law and Personal Information Protection Law.